 Some long coated German Shepherds have very long hair, which requires additional grooming to avoid mats and tangles.

 Grooming a Long Haired German Shepherd should not be restricted to just the hair.
-Per grooming advice from The AKC:
+Some general grooming reminders are:

 In terms of the hair/fur, more brushing can be expected during shedding season which is in the switch over between the spring and fall seasons.
 Otherwise, brushing 2-3 times a week during the rest of the year may be required.

 An occasional bath will keep them clean, but in order to allow your long haired GSD maintain it’s natural coat oils, a bath no more than every 2-3 months is recommended.

 11) Brushes, Combs and DeShedding Tools For Long Haired German Shepherds

 Read more in Best Brush For German Shepherd Hair & Shedding.